ksalzke/notes-to-subtasks-omnifocus-plugin/README.md

 ## `getChecklistTag () : Tag`

 This function returns the 'checklist tag' set in preferences, or null if none has been set.

+## `getUninheritedTags () : Array<Tag>`

+Returns an array containing all 'uninherited tags' set in preferences.
+If no uninherited tags have been set, an empty array is returned.

 ## `templateToSubtasks (task: Task, templateName: string)`